Market Outlook

 Quantitative Analyst

-“The short-to-medium term outlook is still dependent on the path of monetary policy, inflation, and the resilience of the global economy.”
+“The short-to-medium term outlook is dependent on the path of monetary policy, inflation, the resilience of the global economy, and geopolitics.”

 “CCIAM continue to advocate for a more defensive positioning”